Elinor Florence, Author

 Read More

-Thousands of lumberjacks, members of the Canadian Forestry Corps, logged the forests of Scotland during the Second World War to produce desperately-needed lumber for the war effort.
+Thousands of lumberjacks, members of the Canadian Forestry Corps, logged the forests of Scotland during the Second World War to produce desperately needed lumber for the war effort.
 Among them were Carl and Jack Jones, two brothers from Invermere, British Columbia.
-The Canadian Forestry Corps In a world filled with manmade materials, it is easy to […]
+Canadian Forestry Corps In a world filled with manmade materials, it is easy to […]

 Read More

-A treasure trove of photographs showing members of the Royal Canadian Air Force Women’s Division performing their wartime duties has fallen into my hands.
-Although women weren’t allowed to fly or to engage in combat during the war, they filled many other valuable roles and these photographs show them hard at work.
-People often ask […]
+A treasure trove of photographs has fallen into my hands, showing RCAF women, members of the Royal Canadian Air Force Women’s Division, performing their wartime duties.
+Although women weren’t allowed to fly or to engage in combat, they filled many other valuable roles.
+“WE SERVE THAT MEN MAY FLY” was the motto of the Women’s […]

 Read More

-Former naval pilot Ted Davis of Toronto, now 95 years old, will never forget the night of March 17, 1945 when his minesweeper HMCS Guysborough was torpedoed twice by a German submarine.
+Former naval pilot Ted Davis of Toronto never forgot the night of March 17, 1945, when his minesweeper HMCS Guysborough was torpedoed twice by a German submarine.
 Tony Davis is a former classmate of mine from the Journalism Program at Carleton University in Ottawa.
-When I learned that his father Ted Davis was still living, I […]
+When I learned that his father Ted Davis was still living at […]

 Read More